 Walter Watts, 6-3, 325, Los Banos (Calif.)
 High.
 COMMITTED.
 Good coordination and balance are his strengths and Watts went out and proved he was among the best OLs in the west at the Palo Alto Nike Camp.
 Projects as a guard.

 Brandon Bennett, 6-4, 340, La Puente (Calif.)
 Bishop Amat.
 COMMITTED.
 Another huge kid that needs to slim down some, but Bennett, for his size, showed good feet and agility in camps this spring.
 Projects as probably a tackle, or could play guard.

 Steve Schilling, 6-5, 290, Bellevue (Wash.)
 High.
 Considered one of the best OL prospects in the country, UCLA is trying to stay in it while elite programs nationally recruit Schilling.
+Hasn't listed UCLA much recently, though they are doing what they can to stay afloat.
 Offered.